 However, if you've never tried it before, you might be surprised by how much better homemade furikake can be.

-Homemade furikake seasoning has a unique blend of savory and salty flavors that provides a delectable texture to dishes like rice and vegetables.
+Homemade furikake seasoning has a unique blend of savory and salty flavors that provides a tasty texture to dishes like rice and vegetables.

 It is easy to make with ingredients such as sesame seed, bonito flakes, seaweed, sugar, and salt.

-With various combinations of these favorites, you can tailor the taste to your liking.
+With various combinations of these favorites, you can tailor the taste to your liking - or explore adobo substitute ideas for depth to add a different savory dimension.

 Homemade furikake seasoning will leave an unforgettable flavor in your meals and have everyone clamoring for more.